 Any sign which advertises a business or product or service no longer available for purchase on the premises shall be deemed obsolete and must be removed within thirty (30) days after cessation of the business or sale of the products and services from the premises.
 A billboard that is abandoned and discontinued as per §98-20(L) shall be considered an obsolete sign.
-Any obsolete sign shall be removed in accordance with this §98-20(K).
+Any obsolete sign shall be removed in accordance with this §98-2042(K).

-(2) Existing Signs:

-Signs in existence prior to the adoption of this Local Law #\\\ of 2009 may remain, provided that they are not obsolete and that they were legal prior to the adoption of Local Law #\\\ of 2009, and that they are properly maintained.
-However, any change to the sign copy, sign structure, or to the business use, such as a new type of business or new business name, requires conformance with this code.

-- (3) The Zoning Administrator or any duly appointed deputy zoning administrator shall give written notice by uncertified mail and certified mail (return receipt requested) simultaneously, to the last owner of record of the real property on which the sign is located and the permit holder, if any, at the permit holder's last known address of record, specifying that the sign has been erected in violation of this Chapter, and that the sign must be removed within five (5) days of receipt of notice.
+- (2) Existing Signs: - Signs in existence prior to the adoption of this code Local Law # of 2009 may remain, provided that they are not obsolete and that they were legal prior to the adoption of Local Law # of 2009, or illegal and that they are properly maintained.
+However, any change to the sign copy, sign structure, or to the business use, such as a new type of business or new business name, requires conformance with this code. - (3) The Zoning Administrator or any duly appointed deputy zoning administrator shall give written notice by uncertified mail and certified mail (return receipt requested) simultaneously, return receipt requested, to the last owner of record of the real property on which the sign is located and the permit holder, if any, at the permit holder's last known address of record, specifying that the sign is an abandoned or obsolete sign, or that the sign has been erected in violation of this Chapter, and that the sign must be removed within five (5) days of receipt of notice.
 If the sign is not removed within the allotted five (5) days, or within thirty (30) days of the date of mailing, whichever is shorter, the Zoning Administrator is hereby authorized to remove or cause removal of such sign. - (4) Safety Hazard.
 If the Zoning Administrator or any duly appointed deputy zoning administrator deems any sign a source of immediate peril to persons or property, said administrator can remove or cause the removal of such sign summarily and without prior notice.
 The Zoning Administrator shall provide written notice that the sign was removed because it was source of immediate peril to persons or property.
-Such notice shall be provided by certified mail, return receipt requested, to the last owner of record of the real property on which the signs is located and the permit holder, if any, at the permit holder's last known address of record.
+Such notice shall be provided by certified mail, return receipt requested, to the last owner of record of the real property on which the signs is located and the permit holder, if any, at the permit holder's last known address of record the sign at the last known address of record and the owner of the land upon which the sign was erected at the last known address of record.